Aniketsingh12/Lumia/README.md

 - **Streaming responses** — Server-Sent Events, works through any HTTP proxy.
 - **Human handoff** — Low-confidence answers escalate; agents see the conversation in real-time via WebSocket.
+- **Abuse protection** — Per-IP rate limits and a per-bot daily message quota on every public endpoint, plus HMAC signature verification on the WhatsApp/Instagram/Slack webhooks, so an anonymous caller can't run up the deployment's LLM bill.
 - **Analytics** — Top questions, knowledge gaps, channel breakdown, satisfaction, resolution rate.
 - **Embeddable widget** — Single `<script>` tag for any site; renders in a